CCUS

 Alberta can lead it.

-As a fossil fuel power, Alberta’s resources face increasing pressure to maintain our market share as both consumers and governments transition to a lower carbon energy mix.
-Carbon Capture Utilization and Sequestration (CCUS) is an important component of ALL credible ‘carbon neutral’ strategies, and Alberta announced their intention to launch a Storage Hub strategy late spring 2021.
 The current Storage Hub strategy envisions the utilization of large deep saline aquifers that are centrally located to afford economic access by large CO₂ industrial emitters, for permanent verifiable non EOR storage of CO₂.

 Alberta has a long history working with CO₂